williamgilpin/dysts/README.md

 To install the optional precomputed trajectories (a large, static dataset), install directly from GitHub with the `data` extra

     pip install dysts[data]

+Or, if that fails

+    pip install -I git+https://github.com/williamgilpin/dysts_data

 Test that everything is working